rosell-dk/webp-convert/docs/v2.0/converting/options.md

 ```
 Type:         integer (0-100)
 Default:      85
-Supported by: cwebp, vips, imagick, imagickbinary and gmagickbinary
+Supported by: cwebp, vips, imagick, gmagick, imagickbinary and gmagickbinary
 ```
 Quality of alpha channel.
 Only relevant for lossy encoding and only relevant for images with alpha channel.<br><br>